 Mr. Chi Tam (Cultural, Information and Broadcasting Center of Tan Thanh district): Maintaining values in the flow of information |

 When I have lived in the profession, experienced and witnessed many things, I have become more aware of the challenges that journalists are facing.
 Especially in the context of the current information explosion, it is worrying that journalists only follow trends.
 Because we cannot simply be the ones to convey what is "hot" on social networks, but must be the ones to verify, analyze and orient information for readers.
-For me, whether at the grassroots or the front lines, the courage and alertness to not be swept away by temporary trends are extremely important.
-We must always remember that the responsibility of journalists is to bring accurate and reliable information, not trendy stories on social networks./.
+For me, whether at the grassroots or the front lines, courage and alertness to not be swept away by temporary trends are extremely important.
+We must always remember that the responsibility of journalists is to bring accurate and reliable information, not stories that follow trends on social networks./.

 Huynh Phong (written)